[Readmelater]

 ‘Our Movement Will Continue For ASHA Workers In Other States’: Sunita Rani

-After a 73-day protest, Haryana’s ASHA workers were able to negotiate for themselves a Rs 2100 hike in their honorarium.
-This surpasses what is paid by Kerala, the state that pays ASHA workers the highest amount.
-But the Haryana ASHA workers u
+After a 73-day protest, Haryana’s ASHA workers were able to negotiate for themselves a Rs 2,100 hike in their honorarium.
+But the union is determined to continue the movement for those working in other states too.

 Between August 8 and August 19, over 20,000 ASHA workers (Accredited Social Health Activists) in Haryana had been on strike demanding higher wages, an increase in retirement age, and inclusion in the government’s healthcare cadre on a minimum wage of Rs 26,000.
 ASHA workers in Haryana began to be paid a fixed salary of Rs 4000 only in 2018, following a six-month long protest.
 But in the five years since, the workload of ASHA workers has increased exponentially while their remuneration has stayed fixed, as we reported here.